The Knockturnal

 Doechii followed with her own brand of controlled chaos.
 Opening with “Nosebleeds,” she danced atop a Spanish moss-covered pedestal unbothered by the weather.

 By the time Ludacris’ “Ludacris & Friends” set began, I was soaked, cold, and ready to go home.
 I almost did, until the rain stopped.
-I sucked it up, and headed over to the P&G stage.
-Just as the lights dimmed, and his intro video played like a movie trailer, compiling footage of Atlanta landmarks and early 2000s moments.
+I sucked it up and headed over to the P&G stage.
+Just as the lights dimmed, his intro video played like a movie trailer, compiling footage of Atlanta landmarks and early 2000s moments.
 Then the hits came one after another: “Move B*tch,” “Stand Up,” and “How Low.”

 The surprise guests turned the set into a full event.
 Jermaine Dupri appeared first, opening with “Welcome to Atlanta.”
 Then came Jadakiss, Jeezy, Chingy, Shawnna, and Bobby V, who all rotated through their biggest hits, each one turning the park into a different era.